xdrip/xdrip_docs/docs/smartwatch/wearinstall.md

 - This time it should say ADB looks good and then ask xDrip phone app to send the latest version
 - This should download and then xDrip will install itself.

-When the versions are identical this wont really do much, but this process can be used to force xDrip to send the latest version in future but it should also automatically detect version changes and update in the background.
+When the versions are identical this won't really do much, but this process can be used to force xDrip to send the latest version in future but it should also automatically detect version changes and update in the background.
 For fun you could install the latest nightly on the watch then downgrade your phone and check that the update process then downgrades your watch app version.
 The version information should be displayed next to the `Force Update` text.

 The idea is that you no longer need to use Wear Installer or whatever method you used to install the first time around (eg PC based adb or downgrading play store) as xDrip can update itself.